Outgoing Erasmus+ study

 How long can you stay?

-Your stay may last between 3 and 12 months.
+Your Erasmus may last from 3 to 12 months.

 Get in contact with your Internationalisation Tutor to set the exact dates of your stay and the classes you will take.
 Make sure to check the teaching periods and all the available courses.

-Check the manifesto Erasmus: you may find the list of partner institutions.
+Check the Erasmus manifesto in the Important documents section of this page to find the list of partner institutions.

 How to apply

-1. Read the call and verify the admission criteria
+1. Read the call and the Erasmus Manifesto

 - your language skills